“The only way to know whether you have

 What is non-high density liproteins (non-HDL)?

 DotS the definition of non-HDL may vary.
-In High Cholesterol – Symptoms, Causes & Levels: What Is Cholesterol?
-What Are the Types? the BHF’s definition is:
+In High Cholesterol – Symptoms, Causes & Levels: Types of Cholesterol the BHF’s definition is:

 Non-high-density lipoproteins or non-HDL is known as ‘bad’ cholesterol.
 Too much non-HDL leads to a build up of fatty deposits inside the walls of the blood vessels (channels that carry blood throughout your body).
 This builds up and narrows blood vessels, increasing the risk of a heart attack or stroke”.5